 </nav>

-If your navigation menu includes a secondary dropdown menu, the code will be a bit more complex, but the core logic is still nested loops:
+If your navigation menu includes a secondary dropdown menu, the code will be slightly more complex, but the core logic is still nested loops:

 {# 包含二级下拉菜单的顶部导航 #}